Calibrated Selective Classification: Background

 \subsection{Model calibration}

-We consider two simple marginal measures of calibration error, defined for both binary and multi-class classifiers.
+We consider two simple marginal measures of binary and multi-class calibration error.
 Starting with the binary setting, let $f \colon \mathcal{X} \rightarrow [0, 1]$ be our model, where $f(X)$ is the confidence that $Y = 1$.
-The binary calibration error measures the expected difference between $f(X)$, and the true probability of $Y$ given that estimate. \looseness=-1
+The binary calibration error measures the expected difference between the estimate $f(X)$, and the true probability of $Y$ given that estimate. \looseness=-1

 \begin{definition}[Binary calibration error] The $\ell_q$ binary calibration error of $f$ w.r.t. $P$ is given by